Set Kubelet Parameters Via A Configuration File

 On startup, the kubelet merges configuration from:

-• Command line arguments (lowest precedence).
+• Feature gates specified over the command line (lowest precedence).

-• the kubelet configuration
+• The kubelet configuration.

 • Drop-in configuration files, according to sort order.